 Some personal notes from the team…

 - Jacquie and Richard have adopted a baby!
 However, this baby was adopted as an embryo, so Jacquie is now 4 months pregnant, and the baby is due in July.
 They are very excited!

-- Rob finished the fall cycling season strong, fully recovered from his dramatic fall outside Winnipeg.
+- Rob finished the fall cycling season strong, mostly recovered from his dramatic fall outside Winnipeg.
 He, in fact, would like to cover the distance he missed because of the accident this coming summer.
 He’s looking for a support vehicle driver.